-Veterinary technicians are vital to our team and work with the Director of Medicine who oversees our medical services and quality to deliver the best animal care to our clients.
-You assist our medical team in achieving high quality medicine for our growing community by strict compliance of hospital policy.
+Veterinary technicians are vital to our team.
+They work with the Director of Medicine, who oversees our medical services and quality to deliver the best animal care to our clients.
+Technicians assist our medical team in achieving high quality medicine for our growing community by strict compliance of hospital policy.
 This position allows you contribute to excellent care of the pets in our area!
 We expect all team mates follow company policy, so our clinic can expand and help more of our patients.

-Full time position for a veterinary technician with 40-45 hours per week.
+A Full time veterinary technician will work 40-45 hours per week.
 Technicians work four 10-hour days, 7:45am -5:45pm with one set day off a week.
 One out of 6 Saturdays is scheduled for 7:45am-12:30pm.
-Not scheduled for emergency or after hour treatments.
+Technicians are not scheduled for emergency or after hour treatments.

-We need a new veterinary technician to add to the team as our clinic continues to grow.
-Veterinary Technicians are challenged to keep efficient in assisting a busy two doctor practice, while adapting to a variety of medical situations.
+We need a new veterinary technician because we are growing.
+Veterinary Technicians are challenged to keep efficient in assisting a busy three doctor practice, while adapting to a variety of medical situations.
 Individuals who adapt quickly to a variety of situations using written protocols will thrive in this environment.
 Some of the expectations of a veterinary technician are listed below:

 - Promote client education and preventive medicine policies during all interactions with the client.